Irreducibility of the Dispersion Polynomial for Periodic Graphs: Applications

-\begin{Example}~ Fix $\lambda_0\in \CC$.
-Consider a $\ZZ^d$-periodic dense graph $\Gamma$, where $d > 2$, with generic edge labels.
+\begin{Example}~ Let $d$ be an integer greater than $2$ and let $\lambda_0\in \CC$.
+Consider a $\ZZ^d$-periodic dense graph $\Gamma$ with generic edge labels.
 As in Example~\ref{1vFermi}, each facial polynomial of $D_Q(z,\lambda_0)$ is independent of the potential and of $\lambda_0$.
 For a given edge label, if one can show all facial polynomials of $D(z,\lambda_0)$ are only homothetically reducible, then all facial polynomials of $D_Q(z,\lambda_0)$ are only homothetically reducible for any $Q \in \NN^d$.
-If there exists an irreducible facial polynomial $D_F(z,\lambda_0)$, one can use Section~\ref{sec:2-structure} to find $Q \in \NN^d$ where $(D_Q)_F(z,\lambda_0)$ is irreducible.
+If there exists an irreducible facial polynomial $D|_F(z,\lambda_0)$, one can use Section~\ref{sec:2-structure} to find $Q \in \NN^d$ where $D_Q|_F(z,\lambda_0)$ is irreducible.
 Finally, we can apply Theorem~\ref{thm:homothetic} to conclude irreducibility of $D_Q(z,\lambda_0)$.
-As in Example~\ref{ex:DenseBloch}, by~\cite[Theorem~4.2]{FS} when $d=3$, $D_F(z,\lambda_0)$ is irreducible.
-It follows that there are infinitely many $Q$ such that $(D_Q)_F(z,\lambda_0)$ is irreducible.
+As in Example~\ref{ex:DenseBloch}, by~\cite[Theorem~4.2]{FS} when $d=3$, $D|_F(z,\lambda_0)$ is irreducible.
+It follows that there are infinitely many $Q$ such that $D_Q|_F(z,\lambda_0)$ is irreducible.

 Consider the 3-dimensional dense graph shown in Figure~\ref{fig:3ddensepolytope}.
 This is the $3$-dimensional analog of the dense graph from Example~\ref{ex:DenseBloch}.
-The associated Schr\"{o}dinger operator $L$ has matrix with entries:
+The associated discrete periodic operator $L$ has a Floquet matrix with entries: